eezis/qausar-vuefire-demo/README.md

 # quasar-vuefire

-Starter project for using Quasar with vuefire and firestore.
-It llustrates Firebase authentication and the use of vuefire.
+ A simple starter projet that leverages Quasar, Firebase, and vuefire. authentication and the use of vuefire.

 ### Authentication

 The code provides authentication services, including login and account creation.
 The authentication is persistent . . . the user stays logged in after a browser refresh.

 The action here happens in the src/boot/firebase.js file.
-I have two approaches there, one is commented out.
-It seems that the real quesion here is: how does one successfully handle/manage the use case of a browser refresh?

 ### vuefire